Always Advance, In a Straight Line

 Finally, already tired, the traveler asks for help:

-– Please sir, how do I make this canoe go straight ahead?
+– Please, sir, how do I make this canoe go straight ahead?

 The canoeman replied:

 – The answer is in the oars.
-Believing and Acting have to be driven at the same time and with the same strength.
+Believing and acting have to be driven at the same time and with the same strength.

 James 2:17 says: “So, too, faith by itself, without works, is dead.”

-We cannot say that we have faith if we do not practice what God says is right, in fact faith without works is dead.
+We cannot say that we have faith if we do not practice what God says is right; in fact, faith without works is dead.
 This illustration shows that we must equally demonstrate both faith and works together.

 Did you like this illustration?
 Leave us a comment below!